As part of the Department’s commitment to fostering a culture of equality and inclusivity, innovative new working

 The Department supports a healthy work-life balance.
 We encourage the use of flexible working arrangements through a flexible working scheme (requiring a contractual change) or flexi-time scheme (no contractual change needed).
 This includes:

 The Department strives to overcome barriers to flexible working by ensuring that hours are family-friendly.
 In the planning of Departmental meetings and seminars we try to be aware of the working patterns of members of staff with family.
 We work with the Timetabling team to ensure that impromptu requests to accommodate school hours and family duties within the academic timetable can be agreed.

 The Department has introduced baby changing facilities and access to a Quiet Room which can be used for time away from communal offices.

 Arrangements have also been made for delegates at York conferences to have access to childcare.

 An important aspect of the flexible working scheme is the ‘part-time working assurance’.
-This means staff can request changes to their working hours without threat of losing a future full-time contract (now emulated elsewhere).
+This means staff can request changes to their working hours and, subject to available finances and role availability, the department expects to approve all reasonable requests from full-time staff to move to part-time working and vice versa (now emulated elsewhere).
 To date, all applications for part-time working have been approved.
 This includes those where an increase in hours was requested following on from a previous decrease to allow for family commitments.

 Since the introduction of flexible working policies, there have been notable increases in flexible and part-time working.
 This has been seen for all genders. with an increase in part-time male academic staff from 3% in 2009 to 18% in 2019.